-Minor 'unwanted behaviour' responses will be dealt with as follows:
+Minor 'unwanted behaviour' responses will be dealt with as follows;

-- In the first instance of behaviour not following our school agreement, an informal gesture (eye contact, frown, a gesture) will be given first - A general reminder e.g. Remember everyone we are looking for good listening from everyone - A private reminder If the behaviour does not improve a specific reminder will be issued in line with our positive language guide e.g. "name, you are speaking when I have asked everyone to listen, you need to listen, thank you".
+- In the first instance of behaviour not following our school agreement, an informal gesture (eye contact, frown, a gesture) will be given first - A general reminder e.g. Remember everyone we are looking for good listening from everyone

+- A private reminder If the behaviour does not improve a specific reminder will be issued in line with our positive language guide e.g. "name, you are speaking when I have asked everyone to listen, you need to listen, thank you". - A visual reminder name moved from the sun (as soon as child displays appropriate behaviour then they move back on to the sun).